nathan-rousselot/Efrei/S1/EfreiZ/README.md

  Last change: Implemented the very first menu.
 At the moment it is ugly of course but still under developpement !

- **All the 0.1_7 update series will be on menu creation.
+ **All the 0.1_7 updates series will be on menu creation.
 The code may not work properly until it is finished.**

 Current Features :